 Go time!
 This is a great age to explore a wide variety of breads and to offer slices for biting, tearing, and chewing practice.
 Offer large pieces of sliced bread cut in half or quarters.
 As your toddler’s chewing skills improve, you can expect less gagging, but any moist, sticky bread may still cause some gagging even at this age.
 If a child is routinely taking too-big bites of bread, with go bigger and more resistant in size, or offer less bite-size pieces at a time.

 Sandwich time!
 Babies like to take apart a sandwich to explore what’s inside and eat the pieces separately.
 Around the 18- to 24-month-mark, toddlers learn how to keep the sandwich together, which unlocks a world of possibilities at mealtime.
 Avoid deli meats (which are packed with sodium and nitrates) and jams or jellies (which are packed with sugar).
 If mixed consistencies (foods with more than one texture) are new for your toddler, supervise your child closely the first few times a sandwich is offered as they will be figuring out how to manage the different textures in one bite.

 How often should you offer solids?
 See our sample feeding schedules for babies of every age.

-Mix the cheese and lemon zest.
+Mix the lemon into the cheese.